-The Penn Arts and Sciences Professional Women’s Alliance (PWA) connects professionally accomplished alumnae of Penn Arts and Sciences who share an appreciation and understanding of the value of a liberal arts education in the workplace, with students and young alumnae of the College, through professional development and career networking opportunities.
+The Penn Arts & Sciences Professional Women’s Alliance (PWA) connects professionally accomplished alumnae of Penn Arts & Sciences who share an appreciation and understanding of the value of a liberal arts education in the workplace, with students and young alumnae of the College, through professional development and career networking opportunities.

 PWA hosts a variety of professional development events in New York City.
 All events have a career networking component to provide opportunities for young alumnae to meet PWA members, often a starting point for building mentoring relationships that last long beyond the events.

 Each semester, PWA hosts a Career Roundtables event, which provides students with an opportunity to learn about the variety of career paths possible with a liberal arts degree and network with Penn Arts & Sciences alumnae.
 PWA’s network also supports other programs on campus including the College Alumni Mentoring Series (CAMS) and Discovery Days.

 Jamie Handwerker, C’83, PAR’19, a partner at KSH Capital, a real estate private equity firm, has chaired PWA since its launch.